-The 4 Gospels are 4 witnesses to Jesus Christ.
-Revelation 11 refers to two witnesses to Jesus Christ who are in fact the Jehovah's Witnesses and the Lords' Witnesses - see [123].
-But in the first presence we know that there were two witnesses to Jesus Christ in the form of FDS1 and FDS2 - see Intro46 and see U34.
-So the 4 true religions, the 4 FDS's (Faithful and Discreet Slaves of Matthew 24), are 4 groups of witnesses, or 4 witnesses to Jesus Christ.
+The 4 Gospels are 4 witnesses to Christ.
+Revelation 11 refers to two witnesses to Christ who are in fact the 's Witnesses and the Lords' Witnesses - see [123].
+But in the first presence we know that there were two witnesses to Christ in the form of and - see Intro46 and see U34.
+So the 4 true religions, the 4 FDS's (Faithful and Discreet Slaves of Matthew 24), are 4 groups of witnesses, or 4 witnesses to Christ.
 But this is exactly what the 4 gospels are.
 Now the Parallel Account Principle - see code, states:

 If there are 2 or 3 or 4 parallel accounts of an event in the bible, then the first word symbolic thread has the same symbolism in all the accounts.
 This is true also for the second and third etc. word symbolic threads, for the accounts that actually have this number of word symbolic threads.
 So if all the parallel accounts have the same number of threads then the word symbolism for each thread is global across all the accounts.
 And each account is a distinct separate non overlapping fulfillment of the word symbolism, for all word symbolic threads.
 All of the fulfilments of one word symbolic thread relate to each other to from one global word symbolic picture for that thread.

-1 The book of the history of Jesus Christ, son of David, son of Abraham (Matthew 1)
+1 The book of the history of Christ, son of David, son of (Matthew 1)

-1 [The] beginning of the good news about Jesus Christ:
+1 [The] beginning of the good news about Christ:

 1 Whereas many have undertaken to compile a statement of the facts that are given full credence among us,